Welcome and thanks for visiting! updated Dec '14

 Social Housing Estate ministry is certainly different!
 Estates are unlike the old inner-city in so many ways and have very distinctive needs and profiles, but they offer a way in to the realities of the Jesus Gospel in a startling and transparent manner for those who have the call – and the guts – to accept the privilege of ministry there.

 To find out more about the network go to www.nationalestatechurches.org or follow the Face Book page.
-You can leave a message at 07933 438304 or contact the chair on firstname.lastname@example.org It’s for anyone who is interested in Christian presence on Social Housing Estates in the UK.
+You can leave a message at 07933 438304 or contact the chair - my NECN chair email is on that website for anyone who is interested in Christian presence on Social Housing Estates in the UK.
 Come join us!

 REAL MONEY OR ECONOMICS?